hallowauth/hallow/README.md

 format, seperated by newlines.
 This file should contain Hallow's KMS Public Key in SSH format.

-`AuthorizedPrincipalsFile` is a list ofo principals that are allowed to access the particular user that is being logged into. `%u` means the requested user, so it's a good idea to keep a directory full of files named after users of the system.
+`AuthorizedPrincipalsFile` is a list of principals that are allowed to access the particular user that is being logged into. `%u` means the requested user, so it's a good idea to keep a directory full of files named after users of the system.
 Hallow will set the principal of the Certificate to